marco-bolo/wp2-wp5-workshop/README.md

 Your participation will be acknowledged in the Marco-Bolo project reports and on the Marco-Bolo website.
 The final comparison will provide clear evidence on how robust and comparable current eDNA practices are, with the aim to increase our understanding of the method and the trust in the results.
 The datasets will also remain available for further comparisons, whenever new workflows are being developed.

-*Funded by the European Union under the Horizon Europe Programme, Grant Agreement No. 101082021 (MARCO-BOLO).*

 ## The Datasets